captionpoint/captionpoint-plays/THE-LUCKIEST.md

 all of my life choices.
 ---
 ## LISSETTE:
-I’m gonna call this drink a...
+I am gonna call this drink a...
 ---
-I’m calling it a.
+I am calling it a.
 ---
 A Motherfucking Shitfucker!
 ---